BIMI Setup Guide

 Logo Design: • Keep it simple and recognizable at small sizes • Use your primary brand logo (the one people recognize) • Ensure high contrast against white backgrounds • Test at 40x40 pixels to ensure visibility

-Maintenance: • Monitor DMARC reports to maintain enforcement • Keep VMC certificate renewed annually • Update DNS if logo URL changes • Regularly verify BIMI is working
+Maintenance: • Monitor DMARC reports to maintain enforcement • Keep VMC or CMC certificates renewed before expiry • Update DNS if logo URL changes • Regularly verify BIMI is working

 Security: • Host logo on your own domain when possible • Use HTTPS everywhere • Monitor for unauthorized BIMI attempts on lookalike domains